Terracoding/terracoding.github.com/source/blog/five-things-hiring-development-team.md

 Effective communication and keeping you in the loop is essential for the success of online startups.
 Thankfully we live in an age where you can voice or video call people from around the globe with ease.

-Make sure you and your development team can contact each other easily, and ensure you ask how often they would like to engage with you.
+Make sure you and your development team can contact each other easily, and ensure there is a clear understanding of how much communication is expected of one another from the get go.
 When people stop communicating, your product can soon go downhill.

 Turning your idea into a list of features and wireframes can take quite a bit of time and discussion before everyone is ready to get on with their work.